Number of years as member of WCBA:

 A source of professional pride is:

-If I were not practicing law, I would be: an English professor.
+If I were not practicing law, I would be: A chef, sommelier or fashion editor.

 People may be surprised to learn: